 [ANNE: I made an effort to travel with Vince before he left home.
 I considered it an important part of his education—travel itself, different people and places.
 We went to Seattle, New York City, and Washington DC, among other destinations.
 We mostly got along well when we traveled.

 When he turned 30 he seemed to be doing so well—as was I—that I offered to take him on a “big trip” somewhere.
-He had heard me talk about my friends in the Scottish highlands, and said he’d be interested in going there.
+He had heard me talk about my friends who lived in a stately home (below) in the Scottish highlands, and said he’d be interested in going there.
 I think he was attracted to the hunting and fishing, the six dogs and two cats, the meat-laden diet, and of course the whiskey.
 It was a wild, manly, rural place.
 I thought Vince and my friend Lynn’s husband would get on well together.
 Maybe Richard would even inspire Vince to aspire to be more.

 Before I sunk thousands into a trip, I thought I should make sure he was serious about going, so I told him to get his own passport.
 I mailed him the form.
 It would have cost $75.
 I realize that may seem like a lot when you’re a cook making minimum wage.
 He said he would do it, then didn’t.
 So the trip never happened.
 I was disappointed, but relieved that I hadn’t forced it to happen if he didn’t really want to go.